Augmenting MRI scan data with real-time predictions of glioblastoma brain tumor evolution using faster exponential time integrators: Conclusions

 \section{Conclusions}

-Based on three-dimensional MRI scans of the human head, we build an ultra-fast simulator of brain tumor growth.
-We employed the Fisher-Kolmogorov diffusion-reaction equation with logistic growth to model the glioblastoma tumor.
-We used the exponential integrators method, employing the routine from \cite{al2011computing} to compute the action of the exponentials, with a finite difference discretization in space.
-Our two-dimensional simulator written in Octave can predict a one-year forward tumor evolution within 6 seconds using the resolution of 193$\times$193 pixels of a single two-dimensional slice of the human head.
-We also developed a three-dimensional simulator with Octave and ParaView visualization.
-The three-dimensional simulator on a laptop can perform a one-year tumor growth prediction with a resolution of $32\times 32\times 32$ pixels within 3 seconds.
+We presented a MATLAB code for predicting brain tumor growth on MRI scan data.
+It used the exponential integrators method in time and the finite difference method in space.
+Our two-dimensional simulator written in MATLAB can predict a one-year forward tumor evolution within 6 seconds using the resolution of 532$\times$565 pixels of a single two-dimensional slice of the human head.
+We also developed a three-dimensional simulator with MATLAB.
+We proposed a new method for computing the exponential integrators and verified it on the brain tumor simulations.
+The glioblastoma tumor growth model employed the Fisher-Kolmogorov diffusion-reaction model with logistic growth.
+The three-dimensional simulator on the laptop with Win10, using MATLAB, with 11th Gen Intel(R) Core(TM) i5-11500H, 2.92 GHz, and 32 GB of RAM, can perform a one-year tumor growth prediction.
+The code, based on the provided MRI scan data of the human head and the initial tumor location, can predict the future evolution of the brain tumor.
+We can obtain the prediction for two years with an accuracy of $128^3$ on a laptop within less than 10 minutes.
+Our method is faster than state-of-the-art exponential integrators library \cite{al2011computing}, it can process larger stencils, and it is two orders of magnitude faster than the Crank-Nicolson method with finite difference discretization, which actually can simulate a maximum size of the stencil $64^3$ within half an hour.
 For both two-dimensional and three-dimensional simulations, we set the parameters of the simulator based on the average percentage of white and gray matter.
 With good agreement, we have compared the average velocity of the tumor growth resulting from the numerical experiments with the velocity predicted by the theory.
-As future work we plan analysis of the concurrency of the exponential integrators algorithm and development of a parallel version of the simulator, targeting GPGPU computing cards.
-Having the parallel simulator we will run large simulations on high-resolution human brain data.
+In future work, we plan to analyze the concurrency of the exponential integrators algorithm and develop a parallel version of the simulator that targets GPGPU computing cards.
+Using the parallel simulator, we will run large simulations on high-resolution human brain data.
 Another future direction of our research is the incorporation of the drug delivery term into our model \cite{McDaniel2013}.
-In particular we plan to focus on the chemotherapy modeling.
-We also plan to adress the data assimilation problem using the supermodeling technique \cite{PASZYNSKI2022214,SIWIK2022114308}.
+In particular, we plan to focus on the chemotherapy modeling.
+We also plan to address the data assimilation problem using the supermodeling technique \cite{PASZYNSKI2022214,SIWIK2022114308}.
+The future work will also include incorporating adaptive mesh refinements \cite{hp3d}.
+We will try to incorporate our graph-grammar approach \cite{GG1,GG2,GG3} into the computational method of exponential integrators.